-We have been receiving a lot of questions from our young readers asking if a tattoo is haram in Islam.
-When we take a look at matters concerning jurisprudence, many of our youth wonder whether they are halal or Haram.
+We have been receiving a lot of questions from our young readers asking if a tattoo is a halal or haram in Islam.

 Let us look at the ruling of having a tattoo in Islam and digest this idea of placing a tattoo onto the body whether it be for fashion or for any other reason.

 Yes, Muslims can get tattoos, and tattoos are halal in Islam but before you go getting one, there are certain rules in Islam that you have to get right before you have that tattoo.
 Continue reading for more.

 In most cases, Muslims are encouraged to protect the body that which Allah (SWT) gave to them.